 Emotions as children reach their teen years may be difficult to understand and manage.
 Teens may experience depression or volatile emotions leading to problems at home and school, eating disorders, drug abuse, among others.
-The following chart indicates the percentage of teen who feel sad or hopeless is the same in Norfolk, Virginia Beach, and Virginia at 25%.
-The hospitalization rate due to pediatric mental health has increased in Norfolk and Virginia Beach since 2012.
-Norfolk has experienced an increase of 26.6 hospitalizations and Virginia Beach has seen an increase of 20.3 hospitalizations.
-Both cities are significantly higher than Virginia with 29.9 hospitalizations.43
+The percentage of teen who feel sad or hopeless is the same in Norfolk, Virginia Beach, and Virginia at 25%.
+The